 2. Immediately notify university switchboard operators, who will respond to incoming inquiries or refer callers to the appropriate offices.

 3. University police officer or designee will make public address announcements in the Alkek Library or other locations which have public address systems.

 4. Ask the Dean of Students Office and Housing and Residential Life to relay information to students in the residence halls and the Student Center.

-X. Operating University During Close-Downs: If the university is closed and classes canceled because of an emergency or disaster, some essential services must continue (i. e., law enforcement, physical plant operations and patient care).
+X. Operating University During Close-Downs: If the university is closed and classes canceled because of an emergency or disaster, some essential services must continue (i.e., law enforcement, facilities operations and patient care).

 XI.
 Immediate Response of University Police Department to Emergencies: Immediately upon notification that an emergency, as defined in Section II, has occurred, the senior police officer on duty shall perform the following in cooperation and communication with local police and fire department personnel:

 1. Implement NIMS for management response and resource utilization;